- For Parents

 Henry David Thoreau said "If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.
 Let him keep step to the music he hears, however measured or far away."
 This is the embodiment of Crossroads School's philosophy which is to respect each child's learning needs and to teach them accordingly.

 The Crossroads High School student is a typical teenager who has one or more learning difference and is having difficulty learning in a traditional school setting.
-Crossroads students come from a wide range of backgrounds, skill levels and previous school experiences and have diagnoses such as: attention deficit disorder, dyslexia, dysgraphia, dyscalculia, communications disorder or auditory/visual processing disorder.
+Crossroads students come from a wide range of backgrounds, skill levels and previous school experiences and have diagnoses such as: attention deficit disorder, dyslexia, dysgraphia, dyscalculia, communication disorders or auditory/visual processing disorders.

 The Crossroads "Out of the Box" teaching philosophy is based on the following tenets: We recognize that each child is unique, and children learn in different ways.
 We respect these different learning styles and seek to accommodate them.
 We strive to foster healthy interpersonal relationships with peers and adults.
 We encourage students to reach their highest level of achievement within the frame work of their capabilities and talents.